malako/MMM-CoinGecko/README.md

 ## Get started

 ### API key
-1. Log in to and navigate to [developer's dashboard](https://www.coingecko.com/en/developers/dashboard).
+1. Log in to and navigate to [CoinGecko's developer dashboard](https://www.coingecko.com/en/developers/dashboard).

 2. Create an API key and copy it